IBM/pytorchpipe/README.md

 As a result, the training & testing procedures are no longer pinned to a specific problem or model, and built-in mechanisms for compatibility checking (handshaking), configuration management & statistics collection facilitate running diverse experiments.

 In its core, to _accelerate the computations_ on their own, PTP relies on PyTorch and extensively uses its mechanisms for distribution of computations on CPUs/GPUs, including multi-threaded data loaders and multi-GPU data parallelism.
-More importantly, the models are agnostic to those and one indicates whether to use them in configuration files (data loaders) or by passing run-time arguments (--gpu).
+The models are _agnostic_ to those operations and one indicates whether to use them in configuration files (data loaders) or by passing adequate run-time arguments (--gpu).

+**Datasets:**
-**Datasets:** PTP focuses on multi-modal perpeption combining vision and language.
+PTP focuses on multi-modal reasoning combining vision and language.
 Currently it offers the following _Problems_ from both domains:

   * ImageCLEF VQA-Med 2019 (Visual Question Answering)
   * MNIST (Image Classification)